 Other substance combinations included inhalants.
-Less than 1% of individuals reported inhalants as their primary substance of use across all regions.
+Admission rates for inhalant use remained low across regions at <1%; no inhalant use was reported for the WC.
 This is likely to be an underestimate given that inhalant misuse is common among those who find themselves destitute and therefore may not have easy access to care.
+In comparison to the other regions, only the NR had more females (67%) versus males (33%) reporting inhalant use at time of admission.

-Poly-substance use remained high with a national rate of 53%.
-By region, rates ranged between 47% (WC) and 68% (CR).
+Poly-substance use was high with a national rate of 53%, remaining unchanged from the preceding period.
+By region, rates ranged between 40% (CR) and 66% (EC).